sinch/sinch-js-rtc/README.md

   (if problem experienced, restart browser and only run one instance and try again with fewer instances)
-- After three failed login attempts on one user accounts, that account is locked for a while with no ability to unlock.
+- After three failed login attempts on one user accounts, that account is locked for a while with no ability to unlock (when using Sinch auth).
 - Restore messages missed since last login is currently disabled.
 - When browser close, any ongoing PSTN calls are not terminated properly but relies on B-side doing a time-out. (~ 1 minute)